 Screening and Diagnosis

-Because skin cancer is the most common type of cancer in the United States, regular screening is important no matter what your skin color or race.
-Early detection and proper treatment before skin cancer spreads can greatly increase the cure rate for a skin cancer diagnosis.
-Full-body skin cancer screenings should be conducted every year and are a free service through the American Academy of Dermatology.
-Your doctor will visually inspect your skin to determine whether any areas are likely to be cancerous; further testing may be needed to confirm a skin cancer diagnosis, including removing a sample of skin for testing (called a skin biopsy).
+Because skin cancer is the most common type of cancer in the United States, regular screening is important—no matter your skin color or race.
+Finding skin cancer early (early detection) and proper treatment are very important to increase the ability to cure the cancer.
+Everyone should get a full-body skin cancer screening every year.
+These are offered as a free service through the American Academy of Dermatology.
+Your doctor will visually inspect your skin to decide whether any areas are likely to be cancerous.
+More testing may need to be done to confirm a skin cancer diagnosis.
+This may include removing a sample of skin for testing (called a skin biopsy).

 Take Steps to Protect Your Skin